Blog

 Very hot temperatures can ‘cook’ the culture, killing off the good bacteria.
 Keep this in mind when using containers or utensils that have been sterilised with boiling water or are fresh out of the dishwasher.
 Let things cool to room temperature to be safe.

-The brewing period
+The kombucha brewing period

-- The brewing period of your kombucha will vary depending on the type of sugar, type of tea and temperature.
+The brewing period of your kombucha will vary depending on the type of sugar, type of tea and temperature.
 Generally speaking, a good batch of kombucha will normally take about two weeks.

-- As the flavour of kombucha is influenced by personal preference – after about 10 days you may like to start taste testing to find your ideal balance of sweetness and tartness.
+As the flavour of kombucha is influenced by personal preference – after about 10 days you may like to start taste testing to find your ideal balance of sweetness and tartness.

-- A shorter brew period will retain more sugar so will be much sweeter than a long brew.
+A shorter brew period will retain more sugar so will be much sweeter than a long brew.
 Throughout the fermentation process the sugar and caffeine content in the sweet tea is consumed by the SCOBY.

-- If you prefer a low sugar or low caffeine kombucha, it should brew for at minimum two weeks.
+If you prefer a low sugar or low caffeine kombucha, it should brew for at minimum two weeks.

 Understanding Kombucha SCOBYs